 A “retail shop” is a reference to premises of less than 1000 m² floor area used predominantly for one of the numerous retail business types described in the Retail Shop Leases Regulation.

-It can also include premises that aren’t retail in nature but are situated in a “retail shopping centre” comprised by at least five tenancies, but only if more than 25% of the floor space on the same floor level is utilised for retail.
+It can also include premises that aren’t retail in nature but are situated in a “retail shopping centre” comprised of at least five tenancies, but only if more than 25% of the floor space on the same floor level is utilized for retail.

 Negotiating a commercially viable lease requires you to know and understand the key terms and conditions contained in the lease clauses. – ATO